-When building wealth, it’s key to be prepared for an emergency, as one unexpected turn can throw you way off track.
-Creating an emergency fund that covers three to six months of expenses allows you to avoid reaching for a credit card every time an emergency strikes.
+When focusing on how to build wealth, it’s key to be prepared for an emergency.
+One unexpected turn can throw you off track.
+Creating an emergency fund that covers three to six months of expenses allows you to avoid reaching for a credit card if an emergency strikes.

-When you build this fund, think about saving it in a high-yield savings account so it can grow from the interest the bank account pays.
-The growth may be small, but it can add up over the years thanks to compounding interest.
+You can put your money in a high-yield savings account as it will earn more interest than a traditional savings account.
+Your emergency fund will grow from the interest the bank account pays.
+The growth may seem small, but it can add up over the years thanks to compounding interest.

 The term high-interest debt is subjective, but many experts agree that any debt with a 6% interest rate or higher falls into that category.
-This means that debt like auto loans, mortgages and federal student loans typically don’t qualify.
+This means that debt like auto loans, mortgages and federal student loans probably wouldn’t be considered high interest.
 However, credit card debt, personal loans and private student loans are likely to be in that category.

-Come up with a debt repayment strategy that works for you and execute it.
-Two tried-and-tested repayment strategies may work well for this: the debt avalanche and debt snowball methods.
+To pay off debt, choose a debt repayment strategy that works for you.
+Two tried-and-tested options are the debt avalanche and debt snowball methods.

 The other reliable debt-repayment method is the debt snowball.
 Using this method, you focus all your extra cash on the lowest-balance debt while making the minimum payments on all other debts.
 Once you pay off the first debt, you move to the debt with the next-lowest balance and so on.
 You repeat this process until you pay off all your debts.

 Buying a home is a good way to preserve and grow your wealth.
-When you buy your home, you’re putting your liquid wealth — your cash — into an appreciating asset, which not only preserves your wealth but also increases it as the asset rises in value.
+When you buy your home, you’re putting your liquid wealth — your cash — into an appreciating asset, which can preserve your wealth and possibly increase it if the asset rises in value.

 While some lenders and mortgage plans allow as little as 3% down, many experts recommend putting at least 20% down.
 This keeps you from paying for private mortgage insurance, an extra insurance policy that protects the lender if you default on the loan.
 This larger down payment also gives you immediate equity, meaning the home is worth more than the mortgage balance.

-When looking to purchase a home, many personal finance experts recommend finding one you can afford on a 15-year mortgage.
+When looking to purchase a home, some personal finance gurus recommend finding one you can afford on a 15-year mortgage.
 The interest rates for a 15-year mortgage are significantly lower; the low interest rate combined with the shorter loan terms means you’ll pay much less in interest over the term of the loan.

-If the minimum payments on a 15-year mortgage are too high for you, a 30-year mortgage may be better for you.
-However, to help reduce the interest you pay and the time it takes to pay off the mortgage, you can try to make extra payments when possible.
+If the minimum payments on a 15-year mortgage are too high for you, a 30-year mortgage may be better.
+However, to help reduce the interest you pay and the time it takes to pay off the mortgage, you can try to make extra principal payments when possible.

 If you have a full-time job, your employer may sponsor a 401(k) retirement account.
 These allow you to save and invest pre-tax dollars for retirement.
 Since you make deposits with pre-tax dollars, participating in your employer-sponsored 401(k) reduces your current tax burden.
-Plus, your 401(k) account grows tax-deferred — you’re only taxed on a 401(k) when you make withdrawals.
+Plus, your 401(k) account grows tax-deferred, so you’re only taxed on a 401(k) when you make withdrawals.

 Also, some employers will match your 401(k) contributions up to a certain amount.
 For example, your employer may match 100% of your contributions up to 6% of your salary.
-For example, if you earn $100,000 per year, your employer will match up to $6,000 in contributions per year.
+So, if you earn $100,000 per year, your employer will match up to $6,000 in contributions per year.

 These matches are like free cash, so most personal finance experts recommend maximizing this first.
 If your budget doesn’t allow you to maximize it immediately, you might start at the highest contribution rate you can afford, then increase your contribution rate to match any pay raises you receive.
 Try to repeat these small increases until you reach the full match.

-After reaching the maximum match, it would be a good idea to increase your contributions with each raise until you reach the maximum yearly contribution.
-As of 2021, the IRS caps 401(k) contributions — not including employer matches — at $19,500.
-If you’re 50 years old or older, you can contribute up to $26,000 per year.
+After reaching the maximum match, you can aim to increase your contributions with each raise until you reach the maximum yearly contribution.
+As of 2022, the IRS caps 401(k) contributions — not including employer matches — at $20,500.
+If you’re 50 years old or older, you can contribute up to $27,000 per year.

-Remember, the IRS changes the contribution limits periodically, so adjust your contributions to meet this maximum when these changes occur.
+Remember, the IRS changes the contribution limits periodically, so you’ll need to adjust your contributions to meet this maximum when these changes occur.

 A Roth IRA, like a 401(k), is a retirement savings account, but it works differently.
 First of all, the individual, not an employer, typically owns a Roth IRA.